 The sidebar is responsible for your organisation in the app.
 It shows your Locations, Favourites and Tags.
 You can toggle to hide the folders they contain for a minimalist look.

 On the sidebar, you have Locations; an area listing all the different cloud services you have on your iPad.
 You need to have these downloaded and logged in on your device for them to appear here.
-Let’s hope we’ll be able to login to different cloud services on our devices in Files without needing to download them first.
+Let’s hope we’ll be able to log in to different cloud services on our devices in Files without needing to download them first.

 iCloud Drive contains all the documents you want to sync across all your Apple devices.
-For example, I have my work folder that I want to access on my different devices.
-Instead of airdropping my work documents, or moving them between devices on a flash disk, I put them in my iCloud Drive.
+For example, if I have my work folder that I want to access on my different devices.
+Instead of airdropping my work documents or moving them between devices on a flash disk, I put them in my iCloud Drive.
 You can download content from your iCloud Drive to access it offline.

 On My iPad contains local documents.
 These are the documents on your iPad.
 It is the default destination for all the documents saved to Files from different apps.
 Your iPad automatically creates a folder for that app when you save something to Files.

 Still under locations, you get a list of different apps supporting the Files app; PDF Expert, Documents 7 and Adobe Document Cloud, Adobe Scan, etc. These apps have integrated seamlessly with Files.
 You can access their documents in Files.
 Looking forward to more apps supporting this.
 It will simplify our document organisation on the iPad.

 You have a tab for your Recently Deleted documents so you can recover them.
 As long as your cloud service supports this recycle bin feature you should find your deleted documents without any problems.
 Files doesn’t indicate how long it stores your deleted files before permanently deleting them.
 Each deleted file has information on its location in your Files before you delete it.